 The saying, “Moderation is key” is popular for a reason – it’s the truth!
 It’s okay to give in to those sugar cravings every once in a while (you don’t have to beat yourself up about it!) but be sure you are keeping your goals in mind.
 You may want to try the 80-20 rule when it comes to moderation – aim to eat healthy 80% of the time and allow yourself to be more lenient for the other 20%.

 Unlike heading out for a quick summer run, a thin pair of shorts and a tank top doesn’t cut it in 50-60 degree fall weather.
 But there’s an easy fix!
 You can either layer up with a comfy sweater and leggings or get yourself wind-shielding jackets that help keep the chill away.
 Wear proper attire like hats and gloves if needed, that won’t add too much weight and bulkiness but still allow for the warmth you need.
-Just have common sense with this one, you don’t want to be running in the cold in these tank tops for men as an example.
+But even with all that prepared, many people still forget about footwear.

 Get enough sleep

 You may think that your fitness goals revolve around eating the right foods and exercising, but your quality of sleep plays a major role, especially if you are trying to lose weight.
 According to research published in the Annals of Internal Medicine, not enough sleep – less than seven hours per night – can reduce and even undo the benefits of dieting.
 For the study, dieters were put on different sleep schedules.
 When their bodies received adequate rest, half of the weight they lost was from fat.
 When they cut back on sleep, the amount of fat loss was cut in half – even though they were on the same diet.
 The participants reported being significantly hungrier, less satisfied after meals and lacked the energy to exercise.
 Overall, those on a sleep deprived diet experiences a 55% reduction in fat loss, compared to their well-rested counterparts.